The Best Pumpkin Science Activities that will Engage Your Kids

 Scientists gather data about objects.
 Kids can weigh their pumpkin and record the number in their pumpkin investigation book.

-If you have tiny pumpkins, kids will enjoy comparing their weight with a bucket or balance scale.
+If you have tiny pumpkins, kids will enjoy comparing the weight of their own pumpkin to others’ using a bucket or balance scale.
 Let them compare the weights to find the heaviest and lightest ones.

 Measure the Height